Managing Projects

 # 2. Delete project folder

-Remove-Item -Path "C:\Users\You\Projects\mysite" -Recurse -Force
+Remove-Item -Path "C:\Users\You\Projects\myproject" -Recurse -Force

 # 3. Delete Docker volume

-docker volume rm mysite_dataBulk Operations
+docker volume rm myproject_dataBulk Operations

-Refresh All Sites
+Refresh All Projects

 Click "Refresh" button to:

-- Update all site statuses
+- Update all project statuses

 - Check DevContainer states